 What's so special about discbound notebooks?

-Aha!
 There is an initial investment when switching over to the discbound system, but the covers, discs, and dividers are all reusable.
 First, you will need a cover which when purchased, comes with the smaller discs.
 There are many options, colors, and materials available at different prices.
-I have my eye on this pretty blue junior size Martha Stewart notebook, but for my first one, I chose a clear poly cover from the Staples store that was around $11.00.
+I prefer the junior size, but also use the letter size on occasion.

 It came filled with lots of lined paper that is suitable for note-taking.
 Also, there were many inserts available in the store such as yearly calendars, project planning pages, etc. So you could get started with a simple notebook and use pre-punched accessories that are available in the store as I did.

-Well, yes and no. When I purchased my discbound notebook from Staples, I didn’t immediately get the hole puncher.
-Frankly, I thought it was expensive!
+No, you do not need to buy a paper punch right away.
+When I purchased my discbound notebook from Staples, I didn't immediately get the hole puncher.

 But a few days after purchasing my supplies at the Staples store which is 30 miles away from where we live, I decided that I needed it to hole punch the blog planner that I was planning to use.
 So I ordered it from Amazon where it was cheaper than it was at the store.